kevinwatson/yamaha-tw200-history-book/060-chapter-05.md

 ## Modifications by Year

 Besides color changes, there were a number of upgrades that Yamaha has made throughout the TW's lifecycle.
-The most significant year was 2001 when the kickstarter became an optional item, a trip odometer was added and the carburetor was modified.
+The most significant year was 2001 when the kickstarter became an optional item, the front brake was switched from drum to disc, a trip odometer was added and the carburetor was modified.

 _**Table 5-3**_ Modifications by Year